Andrey Listopadov

 Vim

 I’ve used Vim (and NeoVim) for a very long time, and it was my first experience with a hackable text editor.
-The following plugins were originally meant for personal use, but I’ve published those anyway.
+The following plugins were originally meant for personal use, but I’ve published them anyway.